Skip to content

 • efficiency: 1

-The profile object only has one parameter: profile.
+The profile entity only has one parameter: profile.
 It is a timeseries map which tells what fraction of the capacity the plant can produce at each timestep.

 • unit__outputnode: (plant|output node) and